ertheis/iBeacon-Basics/README.md

     var cstmr = Customer()
 }
 ```
 The UILabels are all used for the purpose of this demo to display information about the iBeacon our observer device detects.
 Similarly, one of the labels allows the PubNub delegate class (Customer) to update the status the connection to PubNub.
+It also has a label used to display the deal retreived from the iBeacon emitter.
+The found label is used to update the status of the observer component of this code (i.e. we've found a beacon, we're looking for one, etc.).
 We still have our iBeacon libraries and a customer object.
 We also still have a UUID object - make sure it's the same as the one used in the emitter.

 ```swift
 override func viewDidLoad() {